 - Helping owners find lost animals

-- Providing a subsidized neutering scheme through vouchers
+- Providing a subsidised neutering scheme through vouchers

 - Promoting education on animal welfare

-Kilkenny SPCA is a voluntary organisation, funded by donations only.
-If you wish to make a contribution please check our contact us section or click on our Donate button.
+We are a voluntary organisation, funded by donations only.
+If you wish to make a contribution you can do so here.